NGenesis/altspacevr-behaviors/README.md

-# AltspaceVR Behaviors
+# AltspaceUtil
-Behavior types for common functionality compatible with [AltspaceSDK](https://github.com/AltspaceVR/AltspaceSDK/) behavior design pattern.
+Provides helper functions and behavior types for common functionality compatible with [AltspaceSDK](https://github.com/AltspaceVR/AltspaceSDK/) behavior design pattern.

 ## Usage
 Include the utility library in your project: